Getting started

 _images/demo1.png

 Click OK.
-You should now see the data produced by Grizli for the first out of three galaxies included in this demo:
+You should now see the Grizli data products created for the first of the three galaxies included in this demo:

 _images/demo2.png